SHOBUsi/secure-network-design-cisco-pkt/02-routing-and-segmentation.md

 show ip route ospf
 ```

-You should see `O` (OSPF) entries for every remote subnet — HQ sees Branch, Branch sees HQ, all WAN links are learned automatically.
+You should see `O` (OSPF) entries for every remote subnet HQ sees Branch, Branch sees HQ, and all WAN links are learned automatically.

 ### End-to-End Connectivity Test